A cross-cultural arts education project that develops skills and fosters self-confidence.

 In 2017 the participants presented a musical performance.
 Imagine a Place that was created by The Venny participants with guidance from professional music and theatre artists.
 In the months leading up to Imagine a Place, and in collaboration with architects Mittul Vahanvati and Munir Vahanvati from Giant Grass Designs, The Venny participants co-designed and helped build a range of bamboo instruments, objects and outdoor installations.

-2018 sees the final year of this extraordinary partnership.
-We are gathering for The Venny Celebration where a short documentary film about the project will be screened.
+2018 was the final year of The Venny.
+We gathered for The Venny Celebration where a short documentary film about the project was screened: WE CATCH IT, WE SWING IT, WE FLY.